-In the classic "Horatio Alger" model of American social mobility, persons outside the employment mainstream initially take whatever low-paid, precarious jobs they can obtain with limited qualifications and, while there, acquire skills, credentials and contacts enabling them to move to stable, career positions supporting a middle class standard of living and working (Alger, 2007; Isaacs, Sawhill & Haskins, 2008; Iverson & Armstrong, 2006; Gabriel, 2005).
+In the classic "Horatio Alger" model of American social mobility, persons outside the employment mainstream take whatever low-paid, precarious jobs they can obtain with limited qualifications and, while there, acquire skills, credentials and contacts enabling them to move to stable, career positions providing a middle class standard of living (Alger, 2007; Gabriel, 2005; Isaacs, Sawhill & Haskins, 2008; Iverson & Armstrong, 2006).
 For immigrants, that initial employment is often found in the restaurant industry, which, with 1.4 million immigrants among its 13 million employees nationwide, is the nation's largest employer of workers born outside the U.S. (NRA, 2006; NRA, 2009).
 Those immigrants' fellow employees also include many native-born individuals among the nation's 7.7 million "working poor," whose households remain below the official U.S. poverty threshold despite being in the work force at least half the year (U.S. Bureau of Labor Statistics, 2008).

-When restaurant employees seek upward mobility within the industry itself, the experiences of white workers and workers of color often sharply differ.
-While immigrants from France or Ireland may soon "work their way up" to well-paid server, manager, or even owner positions in fine dining restaurants, years later their counterparts from Haiti or Mexico may remain bussing tables in those restaurants or serving customers in fast food outlets or small neighborhood establishments.
+When restaurant employees seek upward mobility within the industry itself, the experiences of white workers and workers of color3 often differ sharply.
+While immigrants from France or Ireland may soon "work their way up" to well-paid server, manager, or even owner positions in fine dining restaurants, their counterparts from Haiti or Mexico may remain bussing tables in those restaurants or serving customers in fast food outlets or small neighborhood establishments.
 Career paths for native-born whites and native-born persons of color often similarly diverge.

-This paper measures the role of employer discrimination in that race-ethnic difference.
-The paper first describes restaurant employment, the experiences of low-skill and immigrant workers in those jobs, and the hypothesis of employment discrimination against persons of color among them.
-It then empirically tests that hypothesis using two methodologies: statistical analyses of Census data and paired-comparison testing of restaurant hiring decisions.
+This paper measures the role of employer discrimination in those differences.
+We first describe restaurant employment, the experiences of low-skill and immigrant workers in those jobs, and the hypothesis of employment discrimination against persons of color.
+We then empirically test that hypothesis using two methodologies: statistical analyses of Census data and matched pair testing of restaurant hiring.
 Both analyses strongly confirm the hypothesis.

-Our empirical findings are based on restaurants in the Manhattan borough of New York City, where immigrants and persons of color constitute a particularly large fraction of the local labor force and upscale restaurants are a particularly prominent part of the local economy.
+Our empirical findings are based on restaurants in the Manhattan borough of New York City, where immigrants and persons of color constitute a particularly large proportion of the local labor force and upscale restaurants are a particularly prominent part of the local economy.
 However, similar employment patterns are likely to prevail throughout the U.S.A.
-Using other research techniques, similar patterns have been documented, for example, in San Diego (Morales, 2005); Kingston, Ontario (Denstedt, 2008); the state of Ohio (Slonaker, Wendt & Baker, 2007); and nation-wide restaurant chains (Feagin, Vera & Batur, 2001, chapter 3).
+Using other research techniques, similar patterns have been documented, for example, in San Diego (Morales, 2005); Kingston, Ontario (Denstedt, 2008); Ohio (Slonaker, Wendt, & Baker, 2007); and nation-wide restaurant chains (Feagin, Vera, & Batur, 2001, chapter 3).